6 TRY SOME

 In my first kitchen, I had no handles or knobs.
 I figured it wasn’t too big of a deal, and had no money anyway.
 Months turned into years and the utensil drawer, the cupboard the housed my plates, you know the frequently used cupboards and drawers were the first to show wear and tear.
 About one inch above each drawer it looked like a cat attached to the drawers.
 It was just me, with my non-manicured hands, slowly ruining the integrity of the cabinet face.
 Spending 4$ on a pull to protect a $350 cabinet, seems pretty reasonable to me.

 I will be referring to pulls and knobs.
 Knobs are small and mounted with one anchoring screw.
 These are often round or square and traditionally are found on cabinet doors.
-Pulls are referring to handles, or longer grips the have two screws securing each end.
+Pulls are referring to handles, or longer grips that have two screws securing each end.
 These are traditionally used on drawers.

 This brings me to the first mistake people make, cost.
 As I mentioned, these cabinets are very expensive no matter where you get them, and they need protection.
 However, probably have more drawers and doors than you thought you did.
 Most kitchens have 25-40 drawers and cabinets.
 Hardware runs from $1-$6 each, do the math before you put your order in.